Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 🎯 Tandemz helps limit 3 of Simon's major paints in his user research:

-* the recruitment of participants
+* participant recruitment
-* the management of no-shows
+* no show management
-* the multitude of tools usually needed for research
+* removing the multitude of tools usually needed for research

 ➡️ Time saving and reduced mental load

-# Recruitment
+## Recruitment

 Since his arrival at Ubble, Simon has already conducted 6 recruitment sessions with Tandemz.
 Depending on his objectives, he needed between 5 and 10 participants and this objective has been met by Tandemz in the majority of cases.

 Before using Tandemz, Simon was sometimes faced with no-show rates of up to 50%.
 We managed to reduce this figure to 10%.

-# Analysis and insights
+## Driving more user-centricity at Ubble

 The tests performed by Simon allow Ubble to support their sales pitch to their B2B customers by: